jasonisrailov/hello-world/README.md

 I am very excited to continue to learn to code.
 I believe that the best programming language to learn as a beginner is Python.

 The the programming languages that will be booming in 2018 are Python, Kotlin, Go, and Swift.

+I have created a simple personal website for anyone wanting to contact me: https://jasonisrailov.github.io.

+I also contribute a lot to the NHacks Hackathon website: http://nhacks.org.